FOREX-Euro takes a breather from sell-off, risks lurk

 By Anirban Nag

-LONDON, Sept 23 The under-fire euro inched up on Friday, taking a breather from a selloff that saw it fall to an eight-month low against the dollar the previous day, but its gains could prove fleeting with investors to sell into the bounce.
+LONDON, Sept 23 The euro inched up on Friday, taking a breather from a sell-off that saw it fall to an eight-month low against the dollar the previous day, but its gains could prove fleeting with investors looking to sell into the bounce.

-While a G20 pledge to prevent Europe's debt crisis from undermining banks and financial markets boosted the single currency, traders saw little willingness to take fresh positions amid considerable uncertainty ahead of the IMF-World Bank and Group of 20 meetings in Washington over the weekend.
+While a G20 pledge to prevent Europe's debt crisis from undermining banks and financial markets boosted the euro, traders saw little willingness to initiate fresh positions amid considerable risks from the IMF-World Bank and G-20 meetings in Washington over the weekend.

-He said prospects for the euro could look up from the middle of next week when some key member states start ratifying an increase in the euro zone's bailout fund and Greece looks to edge towards securing the next tranche of its bailout funds.
+He added the outlook for the euro could look up from the middle of next week when member states start ratifying the increase of the euro zone's bailout fund and Greece edges towards securing the next tranche of its bailout funds.

-G20 finance ministers and central bankers said the EFSF rescue fund would be bolstered and that they would take all steps needed to ease the stresses that are wracking the global financial system.
+Finance ministers and central bankers from the Group of 20 said the EFSF rescue fund would be bolstered and that they would take all steps needed to ease the stresses that are wracking the global financial system.

-While the comments provided some relief, investors expect more concrete steps from policymakers.
-A lack of fresh measures -- either coordinated or otherwise -- could see investors crank up selling the euro and riskier assets.

-A number of leveraged positions were wiped out after the U.S. Federal Reserve on Wednesday flagged significant downward risks to the economy.
+However, investors including Asian central banks were looking to sell the euro.
+On Thursday, a number of leveraged positions were wiped out after the U.S. Federal Reserve flagged significant downward risks to the economy on Wednesday.

 Traders said that unless markets stabilised, most would seek to trim risk exposure for the relative safety of the dollar and yen.
 Both rallied on Thursday as investors bailed out of crowded trades in commodity- and growth-linked currencies.